As someone who writes for a living, I know well the rewards of having written. But you don’t have to be a professional writer to gain from writing.

 Set aside as much time as you can for writing.
 Writing is a slow process.
-I can teach you to speed read, but I can’t teach you to speed write.
+You can learn to speed read, but you can’t learn to speed write.
 There is no such thing.
 As far as time is concerned, I would suggest 10 to 15 minutes daily as a starting point.
 You can always adjust your writing times later.

 For example, I always make lists and take notes with pen and paper.
 But since I spent a decade as a journalist, I always write on a computer.
 That works for me.
 Find what works for you.

 Many experts suggest creating a writing space and place.
 I don’t follow that advice.
 I write in many places, both inside our apartment and outside of it.
 I get bored easily and I like to change my writing venues.

 Most times, my writing place is dictated by what I’m writing.
 However, if you are first starting out, I think there is value to that one dedicated space/place idea.

 Journaling is always an experiment.
 If something isn’t working for you, try something else.
 Trust me – there is a way for you to write.
 All you have to do is find it.